Rapptz/discord.py/docs/api.rst

 .. function:: on_connections_update()

     Called when your account connections are updated.
-    The updated connections are not provided and must be fetched by :func:`Client.connections`.
+    The updated connections are not provided and must be fetched by :func:`.Client.connections`.

     .. versionadded:: 2.0